oracle/python-oracledb/doc/src/api_manual/module.rst

     This constant is used to specify that the caller should wait for a period of time (defined by the ``wait_timeout`` parameter) for a session to become available before returning with an error.

-    This constant is not supported in the python-oracledb Thin mode.

     .. note::